steemit/smt-whitepaper/smt-manual/manual.md

 ## SMTs are Safer and More Cost Effective in Application-Specific Blockchain Environments

 The value of SMTs in a native, specialized-programmability environment, such as Steem, comes from reliability of the code and efficiencies created by that reliability, whereas application-general platforms, such as Ethereum and Tezos, require costly and highly-assumptive audits on each new token and issuer to be deemed safe.
 Some of these application-general protocols claim to have [formal verification](https://en.wikipedia.org/wiki/Formal_verification), which is valuable, however, majority of the audit cost remains due the need to audit the issuer's choice of token mechanics, choice of client for writing the code, and choice of code with which to issue the token.
-Enabled by the purposeful design of its code, Steem enables SMT's to support Hardcoded versus Dynamic crypto-economic properties that can be tuned after the token’s launch without harming their token holders.
+Enabled by the purposeful design of its code, Steem enables SMTs to support Hardcoded versus Dynamic crypto-economic properties that can be tuned after the token’s launch without harming their token holders.
 The purposeful delineation between economic properties that should be Hardcoded versus Dynamic makes the necessary token audits for safety simple and inexpensive to accomplish.

 To elucidate this issue, imagine someone is offering you 20% of their currency in exchange for $100 USD.
 You will have additional questions for the seller - essentially questions to audit tertiary realities of the deal, such as: "does the seller maintain a right to print more currency and therefore dilute me?"
-In SMTs, holders of SMTs largely will have high reliability of the core economics of the SMTs they purchase, due to hardcoded nature of SMT's economic properties - such as emissions or inflation rates, which cannot be changed by the issuer after launch.
+In SMTs, holders of SMTs largely will have high reliability of the core economics of the SMTs they purchase, due to hardcoded nature of SMTs economic properties - such as emissions or inflation rates, which cannot be changed by the issuer after launch.
 Therefore, there can be no unexpected new currency emissions to harm the consumer.
 In application-general, open-programmability blockchain protocols, such as Ethereum and Tezos, there can be no such platform-spanning design principles and reliabilities that protect consumer safety.

 ## SMTs on Steem have Aligned Proof-of-Brain Incentives with the Core Token